 Obviously, if Web interface pages are appearing on your screen, what follows here must already have been addressed.
-Getting up-and-running through front-panel setup was covered on Page 15, so most information here may turn out to be redundant.
+Getting up-and-running through front-panel setup was covered on Pages 12 and 15, so most information here may turn out to be redundant.

+IP Setup

-IP Setup With Mode: set to DHCP, your router automatically assigns the SOFIA 565 an IP Address: and will populate the four associated fields, although they will be 'grayed-out' and you'll not be able to edit the data in those fields.
+With Mode: set to DHCP, your router automatically assigns the SOFIA 565 an IP Address: and will populate the four associated fields, although they will be 'grayed-out' and you'll not be able to edit the data in these fields.
+However, if Mada is should be able to edit the data in those fields.
 However, if Mode: is changed to Static IP, then you must make the appropriate entries in all four fields.

+Assigning a Hostname

-Assigning a You may change the default name SOFIA565 to something else, either to personalize the equipment name or to differentiate one SiteStreamer+ from another on the same network.
+You may change the default name SOFIA565 to something else, either to personalize the equipment name or to differentiate one SiteStreamer+ from another on the same network.